VidarHUN/dns-task/README.md

 ### Resilience

 The resilience means: the quality of being able to return quickly to a previous good condition after problems.
-So in that case, what if you are delete a pod with the following script while an active name resolution?
+So in that case, what if you are deleting a pod with the following script while an active name resolution?

-Write that script on your local machine and name it something like `pod-del.sh`:
+Write that script on your local machine and names it something like `pod-del.sh`:

 ```bash
 #!/bin/bash